amerob/lunar-lander-RL-DeepQ/README.md

 - OpenAI Gym
 - NumPy
 - TensorFlow (or compatible version)
-- Other required libraries specified in `requirements.txt`
+- Libraries in `requirements.txt`

 ## Usage

-1. Open `Lunar_Lander` using Jupyter Notebook.
+1. Open `Lunar_Lander` in Jupyter Notebook.
-2. Run the notebook cells to train the Deep Q-Learning agent and observe its performance in the Lunar Lander environment.
+2. Run the cells to train the Deep Q-Learning agent and view its performance.

 ## Results

-The trained agent demonstrates successful landings in the Lunar Lander environment.
-You can view a video of the agent's performance in the `Trained Agent` directory.
+The trained agent successfully lands in the Lunar Lander environment.
+See the `Trained Agent` directory for a video.

 ## Episode vs Total Points

-To track the agent's performance during training, we plot the total points accumulated in each episode.
-The diagram below illustrates the relationship between episodes and the total points scored, providing insights into how the agent's performance improves over time.
+The graph below shows how the agent’s performance improves over time, with total points increasing as it masters the environment.

 ![Episode vs Total Points](totalpoints.png)

-- This graph demonstrates how the agent's performance evolves as it learns, with total points gradually increasing as the agent masters the environment.

 > ![Trained Agent](Lunar_Lander.gif)